 Don’t Use Black and White

 Black font on a white backdrop starts from a good premise.
 It’s high contrast, which is great for easy reading.
-It’s close to how physical books and most paper-based text is colored, which means it isn’t jarring.
+It’s close to how physical books and most paper-based text are colored, which means it isn’t jarring.
 It’s also the default choice on word processors.
 But your readers will have an easier time if you soften it a bit.
 Instead of using strictly black and strictly white, change your style to dark gray text on a light gray background.
 It’s easier on the eyes and makes your website more pleasant to look at without hurting readability.

 Pick a Color or Two and Stay in the Gradient